 The Cornwall IFCA district maps to a unitary local authority, Cornwall Council.
-As such, the Cornwall IFCA Committee is a committee of Cornwall Council.
-This gives us access to the support of Cornwall Council's democratic services team.
-Cornwall IFCA will continue to work closely with Cornwall Council to ensure that the statutory meetings are held quarterly through the 2021-22 year with appropriate and easy access to all public documents.
+As a result, the Cornwall IFCA Committee is a committee of Cornwall Council, which gives us access to the support of Cornwall Council's democratic services team.
+Cornwall IFCA will continue to work closely with Cornwall Council to ensure that the statutory meetings are held quarterly through the 2022-23 year with appropriate and easy access to all public documents.
+Following changes made during the pandemic, quarterly meetings are now live streamed to improve public access.